The steps below explain how to add a new server when using daisy chain Replication.

 - Open the my.ini file and update the auto_increment_increment value to reflect the new total number of servers.

-- On all slave servers (not the server with the most up-to-date data (master)): Backup and remove the current replicated database (typically named opendental) from the data directory.
+- On all Replica servers (not the server with the most up-to-date data (Primary)): Backup and remove the current replicated database (typically named opendental) from the data directory.
 You must fully complete the above steps on all replication servers before proceeding to next step or replication will fail.

-- Copy the database folder on the master to the data directory on all slaves.
+- Copy the database folder on the Primary server to the data directory on all Replicas.

 - Repeat steps 6 - 10 from Daisy Chain Replication.